GafoorMohammad/PlaceED/readme.md

 | Placement Training      | Yes/No |
 | SSC Marks              | 10th-grade percentage |
 | HSC Marks              | 12th-grade percentage |
+🔹 Note: You may need a Kaggle account to download the dataset.
 ---

 ## **📡 Deployment**